Lightroom 11 – Masking

 • Running batch rename – what I used to do

-It’s free and therefore not supported.
+The script’s free and not supported.

 Installation and setup instructions are at the start of the file.